johnfedoruk/bangular/packages/compiler-cli/README.md

 This CLI is intended for demos, prototyping, or for users with simple build systems that run bare `tsc`.

-Users with a build system should expect an Angular template plugin.
+Users with a build system should expect an Bangular template plugin.
 Such a plugin would be based on the `public_api.ts` in this directory, but should share the TypeScript compiler instance with the one already used in the plugin for TypeScript typechecking and emit.

 ## Design
 At a high level, this program
 - collects static metadata about the sources
-- uses the `OfflineCompiler` from `@angular/compiler` to codegen additional `.ts` files
+- uses the `OfflineCompiler` from `@bangular/compiler` to codegen additional `.ts` files
 - these `.ts` files are written to the `genDir` path, then compiled together with the application.

 ## For developers
 ```
-# Build Angular and the compiler
+# Build Bangular and the compiler
 ./build.sh

 # Run the test once